rxrosli/bowling-api/README.md

 Backend bowling game scorer developed in a behavior driven way.
 Coding exercise for StrongMind/SMLP interview.

+## Deployment

+Make sure to create a .env file with the following variables:

+- `PORT` - specifies what port will bw used when deployed (default is 3000)

+Build the application with `npm run build` then start the app with `npm run start`.

 ## Bowling Game

 - id